IBMPredictiveAnalytics/INTERNAL_TOOLS/README.md

    How to run:  1) Before running the script, please set your local path for variable "index_for_web_path"
                    in the script.

-                2) Then, push 'index_for_web.json' to .io repository.
+                2) Then, put 'index_for_web.json' to .io repository.